-Buprenorphine/Suboxone interactions are common.
+Suboxone and buprenorphine each have common interactions with other medications.
 Some medications may either potentiate or weaken the effects of your Suboxone if taken at the same time.
-It is therefore important to know what other medications might interact positively or negatively with your Suboxone.
-While there are no medications that are absolutely contraindicated with Suboxone, there are certainly some medications that should be used cautiously and only with close medical supervision.
+It is therefore important to know what other medications might interact with your Suboxone.
+While there are no medications that are absolutely contraindicated with Suboxone, there are certainly some medications that can cause buprenorphine interactions and should be used cautiously and only with close medical supervision.

-These are some of the drug classes that are known to interact with Suboxone.
+These are some of the substances and drug classes that are known to interact with buprenorphine and Suboxone.

 If you have a history of injecting drugs, you may have infected sores on your arms and legs.
 Antibiotic therapy can help remove active infections, but some types can interfere with the body’s processing of Suboxone.
 Tell your doctor prior to taking any antibiotics to make sure it will not interact with your Suboxone.